What is an iCASP Project?

 - Advance academic outputs into commercially viable products or services.

-The proposal explains the challenge to be met, how environmental science can make a difference, what resources are needed, what benefits will be delivered and how this impact can be achieved and measured.
+If the concept meets iCASP project criteria, the programme’s Executive Management Group will suggest other expertise that might be needed.
+Then the project proposer works with the iCASP office to develop a fuller proposal/project plan which explains the challenge to be met, how environmental science can make a difference, what resources are needed, what benefits will be delivered and how this impact can be achieved and measured. iCASP’s Governance Group will make the final decision on whether the project should go ahead.